tchapgouv/tchap-ios/README.rst

 Build instructions
 ==================

-Before opening the Riot Xcode workspace, you need to build it with the CocoaPods command::
+Before opening the Tchap Xcode workspace, you need to build it with the CocoaPods command::

-        $ cd Riot
+        $ cd Tchap
         $ pod install

-This will load all dependencies for the Riot source code, including MatrixKit and MatrixSDK.
+This will load all dependencies for the Tchap source code, including MatrixKit and MatrixSDK.
 You will need an recent and updated (``pod update``) install of CocoaPods.

-Then, open ``Riot.xcworkspace`` with Xcode
+Then, open ``Tchap.xcworkspace`` with Xcode

-        $ open Riot.xcworkspace
+        $ open Tchap.xcworkspace

 Developing
 ==========

 Uncomment the right definitions of ``$matrixKitVersion`` for the version you want to develop and build against.
 For example, if you are trying to build the develop branch, uncomment ``$matrixKitVersion = 'develop'`` and make sure the more specific MatrixKit version is commented out.
 Once you are done editing the ``Podfile``, run ``pod install``.

-You may need to change the bundle identifier and app group identifier to be unique to get Xcode to build the app.
-Make sure to change the application group identifier everywhere by running a search for ``group.im.vector`` and changing every spot that identifier is used to your new identifier.

 Copyright & License
 ==================